 The field of atrocity prevention no longer assumes that intervention in an atrocity-risk setting is limited to either military intervention or no action at all.
 Over time, this “all-or-nothing” approach has been replaced by the idea of an atrocity prevention “toolbox,” comprised of legal, diplomatic, informational, and economic interventions that can be carefully combined and sequenced to support tailored prevention strategies.
 As articulated by the Simon-Skjodt Center for the Prevention of Genocide at the United States Holocaust Memorial Museum, “The concept of a toolbox is valuable in identifying a large number of actions that could be used to help prevent mass atrocities,” and can help to “counter the misconception that policy makers’ choices when facing a mass atrocity crisis amount to acquiescence or forceful intervention.”

 While the existing toolbox includes some interventions that make use of the digital environment, atrocity prevention tools within the domain of social media have not been deeply explored.
 If scholars and policymakers are now familiar with the potential for social media platforms to contribute to the risk of mass violence, such as by spreading misinformation or inciting violence, there is far less awareness of how social media can help prevent atrocities, or of the specific interventions that might support prevention efforts.
-In a forthcoming report to be published by the United States Holocaust Memorial Museum, I aim to address this gap, exploring the landscape of social media product, policy, and operational interventions that offer potential to support core atrocity prevention strategies.
+In a forthcoming report to be published by the United States Holocaust Memorial Museum (now available here), I aim to address this gap, exploring the landscape of social media product, policy, and operational interventions that offer potential to support core atrocity prevention strategies.

 There is, in fact, a remarkable diversity of atrocity prevention tools available in the digital space, and several of them hold potential to support two well-known atrocity prevention strategies: protecting vulnerable civilian populations and degrading the capacity of perpetrators to commit mass atrocities.
 These tools can be grouped not only by the strategy they may support, but also into a typology based on their function and theory of change.